OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 the homonyms are artifacts of the alignment method, especially the rule that says genera that do not share species are presumed disjoint.

+[MTH: I missed this rule, which one was it?]

 ## Evaluating the taxonomy relative to requirements

 The introduction sets out requirements for an Open Tree taxonomy.